ucsdarclab/motion_planning_transformer/README.md

 python3 train.py --batchSize=... --mazeDir=... --forestDir=... --fileDir=...
 ```

+### Pre-trained Models
+You can download the pretrained models for the point robot and Dubins Car Model from [here](https://drive.google.com/file/d/1kd-n9NyybQueJbL1ud4Bf6PhK99gLhkT/view?usp=sharing) and [here]().
+We have included models at multiple epochs, all our results use the model at the 69th epoch.

 ### Evaluation

 To evaluate a set of validation paths, you can run the following code: